Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Introduction

 \FloatBarrier

-These challenges are further compounded in dynamic environments, where objects and people move.
+The planning challenges are further compounded in dynamic environments, where objects and people move.
 In such settings, robots must continuously adapt to changes while preserving high perception quality~\cite{nageli2017real, blasi2020path, piazza2024mptree, mercy2016real}.
 For example, a key motivation of this work comes from human-centered environments such as nurse training settings~\cite{aloush2018nurses, quintero2023robotic}, where robotic tutors are used to support skill acquisition.
-In such a system~\cite{qian20astrid}, the robot must continuously monitor a trainee to detect compliance with sterile techniques and provide timely feedback while simultaneously navigating the environment. \cref{fig:nursing_environment} and \cref{fig:real_robot_dynamic} illustrate this challenge, where the robot must continuously track nurses’ faces while navigating through a cluttered clinical environment.
-However, directly evaluating perception performance (e.g., detection confidence) in such settings can be prohibitively expensive or even impossible.
+In such a system~\cite{qian20astrid}, the robot must continuously monitor a trainee to detect compliance with sterile techniques and provide timely feedback while simultaneously moving through the environment. \cref{fig:nursing_environment} and \cref{fig:real_robot_dynamic} illustrate this challenge, where the robot must continuously track nurses’ faces while navigating through a cluttered clinical environment.
+However, naively evaluating perception performance (e.g., detection confidence) for perception-aware planning is prohibitively expensive in real environments~\cite{singh2024synthetica} because it would require physically placing the sensor at a large number of distinct poses throughout the environment.
 This motivates the need for efficient mechanisms to approximate perception quality and support fast, responsive replanning in high-dimensional spaces.